htrc/HTRC-Demos/README.md

 # HTRC-Demos
-Various demos used in Data Capsule or other places
+Various demos used in Data Capsule or other places; some archived and no longer in use